 Is LottoLucker a Scam or Legit?

 It’s difficult to know whether or not you can trust an online agent with your money and your luck.
 Having given the site our overview, we’re somewhat uncertain as to whether LottoLucker is a scam or legit.
 While it looks promising, we’re put off by the lack of clarification.

 Also, the English is sketchy at best, with bad grammar and frequent typos, which feels sloppy and detracts from the credibility.

 The biggest red flag is that with both browsers we used to access the site, we were warned that the connection was not private and that the site’s security certificate had expired.
 Whether this is because the site is going down and will no longer be supported or because of something else, we're not sure, but seeing a warning message is definitely a major red flag.
-On our list of top online lottery sites, this is the only site to have this issue.
+Of all the lottery sites we've reviewed, this is the only site to have this issue.

 They say first impressions are everything, and with LottoLucker, the first thing you notice when you load the site is the professional, clean-cut, and glamorously glossy and vibrantly coloured interface.